rebmullin/cms-testing2/guides/another-guide.md

 ---
-title: another guide
+title: fun 2
 ---
-this is fun
+this is fun 2